Little Treasures

 They were better than what she did at school and to begin with it frustrated her parents she would not take them in, but then her subjects began visiting the house and they understood.

-The first to come was a Roman legionary in full armour.
+The first was a Roman legionary in full armour.
 He gave her mother quite a turn, but he smiled warmly and made a such a show of taking his gladius from its scabbard and leaving it in the porch she knew he meant no harm.

 He smiled and nodded his thanks and then left, collecting his sword on the way out.